thanhminhspk05/bookingcare-nodejs/README.md

 thanhminhspk21@gmail.com

 #### All accounts are set password is: Tm123456
-See more test account on database http://localhost/phpmyadmin/index.php?route=/sql&pos=0&db=bookingcare&table=users
+See more test account on database: http://localhost/phpmyadmin/index.php?route=/sql&pos=0&db=bookingcare&table=users